Skip to content

 An Opportunity for Students to be Innovative and Collaborate Internationally

 There is no doubt the pandemic has disrupted everyday life, yet it has also provided an opportunity for innovation.
 For a group of eighteen Humber students, being remote afforded them the opportunity to work internationally via online platforms.
-Students from the Longo Faculty of Business and the Faculty of Media & Creative Arts teamed up with students from SENAC University Brazil to create an awareness plan for Simply Suzette, a sustainable denim company.
+Students from the Longo Faculty of Business and the Faculty of Media, Creative Arts, and Design teamed up with students from SENAC University Brazil to create an awareness plan for Simply Suzette, a sustainable denim company.

 The Project